 The Fermilab Community Advisory Board meets every two months and provides ongoing advice and guidance related to the future of the laboratory.
 The Board gives feedback on proposed new projects, reviews planned construction activities, advises Fermilab on all forms of public participation, and acts as a liaison with local organizations and communities.

 All Community Advisory Board meetings take place in Fermilab’s Wilson Hall and are open to the public.
+The 2018 meeting dates are: Jan.
+25, March 22, May 24, July 26, Sept.
+27, and Nov.
+29. Meetings usually start at 6:30 p.m. and last two hours.
 Meeting agendas and notes are posted here.
-For more information on Fermilab, please visit www.fnal.gov or email Fermilab.
+For more information, please email Fermilab.